-Controls that are hidden are considered closed, and controls that are visible are considered open.
+Controls that are hidden are considered closed, and controls 20 screen in pixels. that are visible are considered open. #CLOSE-ALI

 The third form enables reference to a specific Dot or control, allowing messages to be sent within a Dot.
 If a particular control is specified, then it must be specifically referenced in the Dot.
 An example of this third form is: